Overview

 The Tibumana Waterfall is a beautiful and secluded waterfall, that falls straight down into the pool below, where you can take a refreshing dip.
 It is not only the beautiful waterfall that makes this place worth a visit, but also the stunning road to get there.
 This lovely, narrow palm tree-lined road leads you through the lush green riche fields to the entrance of the waterfall.
 In the light of the rising sun, this place becomes even more magical.
 It is a very popular waterfall in the Ubud region, so try to visit as early as possible!

-The Banyumala Twin Waterfall is a beautiful waterfall in the Wanagiri region in north Bali.
+The Banyumala Twin Waterfall is a beautiful waterfall in the Wanagiri region.
 As its name suggests, it is actually two waterfalls right next to each other.
 At the foot of the waterfalls, you can enjoy a refreshing dip in the natural swimming pool.
 Sometimes you also see monkeys climbing around and even on the waterfall.

 At the entrance you receive a small bottle of water and a nice souvenir.
 The bottle of water is very welcome if you didn’t bring your own, because it is a short but steep and sometimes slippery descent to the entrance and another descent to the waterfall.